HOME CLOTHES & ACCESSORIESFABRICS & SEWINGGLOSSARY of CLOTHING TERMSBEAUTY & HYGIENEMANNERSSAINTSA WOMAN'S LIFE

 Materials

-Brooches could be gold or silver or gold-gilt or silver gilt over tin or pewter for the lower classes.
-The gems set into them reflected the status and wealth of the wearer, although it was not uncommon for brooches and other jewellery to use fake gemstones instead of real ones.
+Brooches could be copper-alloy, gold or silver or silver gilt or pewter for the lower classes.
+The gems set into them reflected the status and wealth of the wearer, although it was not uncommon for brooches and other jewellery to use fake gemstones made of glass-paste instead of real ones.

-The ornate brooch at the right is from the mid-15th century collection, the Fishpool Hoarde.
-It is enamelled with blue and white enamel with tiny gold flowers.
+The ornate brooch at the left is from the mid-15th century collection, the Fishpool Hoarde.
+It is enameled with blue and white enamel with tiny gold flowers.
 It has three circles near the bottom of the base of the heart which may have been for pendants.

 Marriage Brooches